 4 Best Tips for Touching Up Your Roots

 MAGIC Root Cover Up

 ELVIVE Total Repair 5 Damage Erasing Balm

 ADVANCED HAIRSTYLE AIR DRY IT Wave Swept Spray

 Sorry, you must log in to save an item.

 Sometimes, why does it feel like no matter what you do, your hair feels like an oil slick by the end of the day?
 It’s enough to frustrate even the calmest of individuals.
-Seriously, it’s super-annoying when you wash your strands in the morning, only to be left with greasy looks by the time you hit the hay.
+Seriously, it’s super-annoying when you wash your strands in the morning, only to be left with oily roots by the time you hit the hay.
 Enter: clay.
-A popular ingredient in the skin care universe, clay is starting to pop up in hair care formulas as well these days.
+A popular ingredient in the skin care universe, clay is starting to pop up in hair care products, like shampoo and conditioner, as well these days.
 Curious?
 Keep reading to find out how clay works, plus tips for helping to keep your hair grease-free.

-Clay masks are always a popular skin care pick for a variety of different complexion issues you might be dealing with.
+Clay face masks are always a popular skin care product for a variety of skin care concerns you might be dealing with.
 That’s because clay has a wide range of benefits including helping to lift dirt, oil, and impurities that have piled up on skin’s surface.
 And specific clays have different abilities.